lyz-code/blue-book/docs/devops/kubernetes/kubernetes_services.md

 ---

 A [Service](https://kubernetes.io/docs/concepts/services-networking/service/)
-defines a logical set of Pods and a policy by which to access them.
-Using a reliable endpoint, users and other programs can access pods running on your cluster seamlessly.
+defines a policy to access a logical set of Pods using a reliable endpoint.
+Users and other programs can access pods running on your cluster seamlessly.
 Therefore allowing a loose coupling between dependent Pods.

 When a request arrives the endpoint, the kube-proxy pod of the node forwards the request to the Pods that match the service LabelSelector.